 You can also configure all the fieldbus related settings via the parameters (parameter groups 50 Fieldbus adapter (FBA), 51 FBA A settings, 52 FBA A data in, 53 FBA A data out, 58 Embedded fieldbus), but the purpose of the Fieldbus menu is to make the protocol configurations easier.

-Note that Modbus RTU is embedded into I/O module and the other fieldbus modules are optional adapters.
-ACS480 supports the following optional modules with needed protocols:
+Note that only Modbus RTU is embedded and the other fieldbus modules are optional adapters.
+For the optional modules, the following adapters are required to the needed protocols: